Contact one of our advisors now Call 0800 088 6004

 This provides a greater degree of flexibility than having a court-appointed deputy and usually there is no ongoing court involvement.

-If, an LPA is declared invalid for some reason, then the Court of Protection will intervene and appoint a deputy.
+If, however, an LPA is declared invalid for some reason, then the Court of Protection will intervene and appoint a deputy.

 Where someone has not made an LPA, then the Court of Protection offers a way of having someone manage their affairs once they lose mental capacity.